matdudq/Flock-of-Birds/README.md

 ## Features <a name="features"></a>
 The system can handle even 100k entities efficiently, thanks to using DOTS platform and Bin-Lattice spatial subdivision approach.

-Flocking system contains behaviours implemented as separated jobs.
-Result of behaviour is partial force applied to the unit.
-Each behaviour can be combined freely with the others.
-List of implemented flocking behaviours:
+The flocking system contains behaviors implemented as separated jobs.
+The result of behavior is a partial force applied to the unit.
+Each behavior can be combined freely with the others.
+List of implemented flocking behaviors:
 - Alignment
 - Separation
 - (TODO) Cohesion
 - (TODO) Target following

-Each unit has tendency to behaviours described by behaviour statistic.
-(TODO) Every statistic is changing constantly with Perlin Noise curve, which allows us to achieve more interesting results.
+Each unit has a tendency to behaviors described by behavior statistics.
+(TODO) Every statistic is changing constantly with the Perlin Noise curve, which allows us to achieve more interesting results.
 ## System Requirements <a name="system-requirements"></a>

 Unity 2020.3.32+